How much weight will I lose?

 Will I need to take vitamin supplements?

 We recommend these as a matter of routine, as you may not get enough essential vitamins and minerals from three small meals a day.
 After a gastric band, vitamin and mineral supplements are probably not absolutely necessary.
-But if you have had a gastric bypass or duodenal switch operation, you will certainly need vitamin supplements because nutrients are not absorbed very well from your diet anyway.
+But if you have had a gastric bypass operation, you will certainly need vitamin supplements because nutrients are not absorbed very well from your diet anyway.
 From time to time, our nurses and dietician will check whether you are getting enough vitamin B12, folic acid, calcium and iron by discussing your diet and taking blood tests.

 What about taking medication?